Skip to content

 Section titled “What happens if I change antenna on my certified product?”

-• Higher gain or different characteristics → complete new certification (Class III).
+• Higher gain or different characteristics → new certification application with a new FCC ID.

 What are the three types of Permissive Changes?